 The most challenging component of installing laminate flooring involves trimming and cutting the laminate planks to navigate around obstacles and fit properly into the space required.
 According to Home Flooring Pros, it can take some practice before the average homeowner can perfectly trim and cut laminate planks.

 Use a jigsaw to make cuts in the laminate planks so they better fit around pipes and other obstacles.
-You can also use the jigsaw to cut the boards to width and length.
+You can also use the jigsaw to cut the boards to width and length, although a table saw or circular saw is better.
 Don't forget to use a tape measure to measure the amount required when cutting to length.

 Read more: Laminate Flooring: What You Need to Know